Dominic Solanke: Tottenham agree £65m deal with Bournemouth for striker

 Tottenham will pay initial £55m for Dominic Solanke with further £10m possible in bonuses; Solanke scored 19 Premier League goals last season for Bournemouth but missed out on England's Euro 2024 squad; Spurs boss Ange Postecoglou has targeted centre forward depth this summer

-Tottenham have agreed a £65m deal with Bournemouth for striker Dominic Solanke.
+Tottenham have agreed a £65m deal with Bournemouth for striker Dominic Solanke, who has now completed his medical.

 The deal will see Spurs pay an initial £55m with £10m possible to follow in bonuses.
 Spurs boss Ange Postecoglou has targeted centre-forward depth this summer.